 If a family unit is not functioning healthily, the context by which we operate will be warped.

 When one can nurture and protect a family unit, they will be investing in their children’s mental and physical well-being as well as their own.

-1. Healthy families eat one meal per day together
+1. When all family members eat one meal per day together

 Check out this convenient Magnetic Dry Erase Menu Board for Fridge to help you master meal planning, and keep yourself accountable!

 2. Healthy families don’t have unlimited or unmonitored screen time

 Like I mentioned above, parents need to pay close attention to technology‘s impact on their homes.